 Depending on your situation you might need different documents to your friends.
 The application form will help to tell you which documents you need.
 You will need some, or all, of the following documents:

-If you are relying on money held in your parents bank accounts you will need: your original birth certificate with an official translation if not in English; your parents bank statements; a letter from your parents confirming they're supporting you
+• If you’re relying on money held in your parents’ bank accounts you’ll need: your birth certificate with an official translation if not in English; your parents’ bank statements; a letter from your parents confirming they're supporting you

-Please note that under the Tier 4 guidance you can only use a personal bank statement in your name or your parents name.
-You cannot use a bank statement in a company name, even if it is your parents company and you cannot use another relatives bank statement such as a grandparent, aunt or uncle, only yours or your parents personal statements are permitted for use.
+Please note that under the Student visa guidance you can only use a personal bank statement in your name, your parent’s name or your partner’s name.
+You can only use your partner’s accounts if they’re already inside the UK or applying at the same time as you.
+You can’t use a bank statement in a company name, even if it’s your parent’s company and you can’t use another relative’s bank statement such as a grandparent, aunt or uncle, only yours, your parent’s or your partner’s personal statements are permitted for use.

-Please note if you are a low risk applicant you do not need to submit financial or academic documents with your application, but UKVI can make a request to see them during the application decision making process.
+Please note if you are a low risk applicant you must still prepare your documents and meet the financial requirements on the date of your application.
+You do not need to submit financial or academic documents with your visa application, however UKVI can and do request them when considering your application.

 How much money do I need?

 There are strict rules about how much money you need to have access to for your living expenses.
-To meet Tier 4 maintenance requirements (living expenses) you will need to show £1,015 per month for 9 months (£9,135) or for the remainder of your course, whichever is shorter.
+To meet the maintenance requirements (living expenses) you’ll need to show £1,023 per month for 9 months (£9,207) or for the remainder of your course, whichever is shorter.
 You can find out more about this on the UKCISA website.

 If you're applying with dependants, you'll need to show a higher sum of money - the maintenance requirement for each dependant is £680 per month for the remainder of your course or 9 months, whichever is shorter.